– Tim Plaehn, Editor, The Dividend Hunter

-I invest in the stock market to build a stable and growing dividend income stream.
 It is very difficult, if not impossible, to predict the direction of share prices.
 Most market direction forecasts are only useful for the short to intermediate term.
-I have developed stock buying, selling, and tracking strategies that help me towards the goal of a large and growing dividend income stream.
+That’s why I have developed stock buying, selling, and tracking strategies that help me towards the goal of a large and growing dividend income stream.

-Here are a few strategies I use that may be out of step with what you have learned from the entertainment-focused financial news outlets and my the dividend stock that pays an 18% yield like clockwork.
+With that in mind, here are a few strategies I use that may be out of step with what you have learned from the entertainment-focused financial news outlets and my the dividend stock that pays an 18% yield like clockwork.

 Track your dividend earnings on a monthly or quarterly basis.
 The online brokerage account systems do a terrible job of tracking stock returns including dividends.
 For example — and this is only an example, not necessarily a current stock recommendation — I have accumulated shares of Ship Finance International Limited (NYSE: SFL) in one of my accounts.
 The brokerage account summary page shows the shares are up about 2.5%.

 Yet with dividends included, the SFL shares have earned a 17% total return since I started buying into the stock.
 To know that information, I have kept a spreadsheet that lists each dividend stock I own, and the individual listings are updated with each share purchase and dividend earned.